The delightful Mimi returns with the second post in her Christmas preparation series – in which you’re encouraged to plan ahead and enjoy later.

 One last approach to try is for your Christmas gifts is to try to buy some each month throughout the year and save them away.
 I don’t know about you, but I never buy ‘Christmas Gifts’ of the kind you see in all the catalogues that get printed each year.
 I am more likely to buy something I think the person would like at any time of year.
 It really takes the pressure off, and it is a pleasing feeling to have a cupboard or drawer in use as a Christmas gift treasure chest.
 One word of warning here, keep a small list or notebook in your bag with what you have already bought and for whom, so you don’t accidentally end up buying more than one gift for the same person!

 Plan your best December

 The other thing I want you to do this month is to have a good think about December.
 Not necessarily Christmas itself, but the month of December.
 For me, the whole point of getting ready for Christmas early is so that I can enjoy Christmas, but also so I can enjoy December.
 Rather than rushing about being frazzled, I want to be present, to enjoy the month.
 So what does your ideal December look like for you?
 Remember sweep aside the entire notion of Christmas preparations…because they will already be done.

-On Pinterest, there are several ideas for advent craft along (not necessarily advent themed, just to do over the course of advent) if you are looking for some inspiration.
-Perhaps you would like to commit to a daily yoga practise, or to write a letter to a different friend each evening.
+On Pinterest, there are several ideas for advent craft along.
+They are not necessarily advent themed but you could do them over the course of advent if you are looking for some inspiration.
+Perhaps you would like to commit to a daily walk or yoga practice.
+I like the idea of writing a letter to a different friend each evening.
 Dream your perfect December.
 In the coming months, we will sow the seeds to let it bloom.